Matt-Adventure-Ardeche/staffhandbook/docs/index.md

 <div style="text-align:center">

-**Today, Adventure Ardeche are less pioneers, and more like explorers on the seas of continuous improvement.**<br>
+**Today, Adventure Ardeche are less pioneers, and more like explorers on the seas of continuous improvement.**

 Our highest priority is to satisfy the customer.<br>